kiennkt05/Prochemy/README.md

 ```

 ​    This will generate the pass@1 value for the code translation task, as well as the ratio of passed test cases to the total number of test cases.
 The same applies to the python2java  translation using   `evaluate_prompt_python2java.py` and `run_java_testcases_avatar.py` .

-### 📌 Notes

-​    It is worth noting that the models used for mutation and evaluation do not necessarily have to be the same.
-Considering time and cost factors, you can assign different models for these two processes.

-#### 💡Tips for Usage

-​    The size of the generated training set and the number of prompts produced in each iteration can have a certain impact on the performance of Prochemy.
-There exists a trade-off between cost and performance.
-In the paper, the training set includes 10 data points from each of three sources, and 10 prompts are generated per iteration.
-You can adjust these parameters as needed.